 If you’re like any other curious beauty gal, every new trend or movement that hits the haircare world suddenly grabs your attention, and you’re super eager to try ’em all out.
 Cleansing conditioners are all the rage right now.
 More and more people are hopping on this bandwagon to rid themselves from using sulfate shampoos—which are believed to be damaging to the hair by many—and signing up for a much more gentle cleanse and hydrated strands provided by cleansing conditioners.
-In your quest to get in on this cleansing conditioner (otherwise known as co-washing) movement, let us help you choose the best cleansing conditioner for your hair type.

 Choosing The Best Cleansing Conditioner for Your Hair Type

-Hair Type: Normal Hair
+Hair Type: Medium Hair

 Your main focus is preserving the overall well-being of your healthy-looking hair since you don’t have any concerns at the moment.
 Try out a cleansing conditioner that’s suitable for all hair types.
 The goal is to prevent any damage being done to your tresses and provide your hair with continuous strength.

 Adding a cleansing conditioner to your regimen may work to your benefit.
 Most cleansing conditioners help add moisture to the hair while washing.
 Many who have hair that struggles in the dry hair department love to co-wash or use a cleansing conditioner.
 Why so?
 This method doesn’t strip hair of moisture as many shampoos do.
 Look for a cleansing conditioner that packs a hydration or moisture punch like Love Beauty and Planet Purposeful Hydration Shea Butter & Sandalwood Gentle Cleansing Conditioner.